 As I looked at the super-sized package in Walmart, I remembered a neighbor who lived on the street behind us.
 One Fourth of July, her uncle brought sparklers for all of the kids.
 As she started to run around the front yard waving the sparkler, she tripped and the sparkler fell and got caught between her sandal and the bottom of her foot.
 She was rushed to the hospital and ended up with a severe burn that took months to heal.

-While we want all of our families to have a fun and exciting holiday, the safest option for enjoying fireworks is to attend a firework show hosted by professionals.
-Pack some yummy snacks and enjoy the show from a distance.
+While we want all of our families to have a fun and exciting holiday, the safest option for enjoying fireworks is to leave them to professionals and enjoy them from a distance.

 If your family chooses to use fireworks, take the following safety precautions:

 - Make sure you know the local law regarding the use of fireworks.
 South Carolina has less strict laws regarding fireworks than most states in our nation, but large explosive fireworks or rockets are illegal in SC.

 - Do not wear loose clothing while using fireworks